Compilers-Assignment/Compilers-Assignment/README.md

 Things not implemented yet:

-- FLOAT VALUES
-- Expand Type Mismatch Statements
-- Verify integrity of value checking
-- Check for defined but undeclared variables
+- Verify integrity of value checking- Check for defined but undeclared variables
 - Avoid segfault during return from checkVar
 - Negative numbers in arithmetic